 Implementing Electronic Records

 RIM and Information Governance professionals in the Life Sciences must be aware and knowledgeable of Part 11 and other regulations to ensure compliance with the FDA regulations for electronic records.
+Proper retention and organization of electronic documents are necessary to comply with legal standards.
 Part 11 outlines the specific requirements and controls related to electronic records over the course of the information life cycle (planning, creation, modification, maintenance, retrieval and disposition/archiving).
 These guidelines and regulations differ from other industries, especially non-regulated ones where record keeping is primarily concerned with business use, however the requirements listed in Part 11 can be used as guidelines for non-regulated organizations.

 The Part 11 regulation is applicable to records identified in predicate rules, such as Good Clinical Practices (GCP), Good Laboratory Practices (GLP), and Good Manufacturing Practices (GMP).
 Records and Information Management professionals should be involved with the development and implementation of validated systems to ensure consistent intended performance, the ability to discern invalid or altered records, built-in retention management are characteristics of electronic records developed using the requirements found in Part 11.
 Benefits from the use of the regulation include accurate metadata management that is consistent with the corporate taxonomy, automation of processes where possible, and the development and implementation of audit trails that assure integrity, compliance, information protection, and appropriate retention.